Parker Boudreaux

 Parker Boudreaux (born March 9, 1998) is an American professional wrestler.
-He is primarily working for Gleat in Japan.
-He also worked for WWE as Harland, and All Elite Wrestling (AEW) under his real name.
+He has primarily worked for the Japanese promotion Gleat since October 2024.
+He also worked for WWE on its NXT brand under the ring name Harland from 2021 to 2022, and All Elite Wrestling under his real name from 2022 to 2024.

 Early life

 Boudreaux was born in Winter Garden, Florida, on March 9, 1998.
 Growing up in Orlando, Florida, he played football and attended Bishop Moore Catholic High School.
 He helped Bishop Moore to a 14–1 record and a Florida Class 5A championship, the school’s first state title since 1970.
 A highly decorated football recruit, he gained numerous awards and accolades, most notably being named a 2015 MaxPreps First Team All-American, an Associated Press Class All-State First-Team selection, and the 5A Florida Athletic Coaches Association (FACA) Player of the Year.
 Boudreaux was the nation’s No. 13-ranked offensive guard by 247Sports.
 A four-star recruit by ESPN and Rivals.com.
 Boudreaux was originally recruited and offered by over 75 schools and eventually committed to play football for Notre Dame, where he redshirt his freshman year.
 A year later he transferred to University of Central Florida (UCF), playing football from 2017–2020.